scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 # End Model

-Finding the equilibria for differential equation models is by-and-large straightforward analytically.
+Analytically, finding the equilibria for differential equation models is by-and-large straightforward.
 We simply need to harness the definition of an equilibrium point: an equilibrium point is one where the state variables are constant and unchanging.
 Since the derivatives represent changes in the state variables, this statement is equivalent to saying the derivatives for the model are 0 at equilibrium points.

 Based on this, in order to find the equilibrium points we simply need to set the derivatives in our model to 0 and solve the resulting equations.
 For the disease model we get: